 Though many people are aware of it, few anticipate that this very development will soon transform the economies of Latin America and the Caribbean – a region that is still comparatively young in people’s imaginations.

-This huge segment of the population will be very different from what we think of as “seniors” today.
+This huge population segment will be very different from what we think of as “seniors” today.
 Many of them will still be working, given the world trend to postpone retirement.
 Additionally, they will be less likely to receive family care, because families are expected to be smaller and female labor participation higher.

 Instead of living in nursing homes, many elderly people will elect to grow old in their own homes.
 This will be possible because, unlike previous generations, they will be “digital natives” and will be experienced in using home appliances that combine robotics and artificial intelligence.
 Consequently, they will be able to live independently for much longer.